 As the season wears on, the snake plants develope brown bulbous growths near the leaf junctions that look like warts.
 Those sacks can be planted to propagate more voodoo lilies.
 There is one little caveat however when dealing with these strange fellows, they can be invasive and pop up wherever.
 The good news is they are not bullies in the garden and don’t require any care.
 I would suggest NOT planting more of them via the warts but just letting them repopulate on their own.
 You can harvest the sacks and plant them in starter pots if you grow plants to sell, or you can give them to your gardening friends.

 My friend Paul also told me that his voodoo lilies would push out bizarre blooms that come straight out of the ground.
 My voodoo lilies had never bloomed but I was so happy to see them return each year.
-This year, 2017, I noticed a growth in my garden.
+In 2017, I noticed a growth in my garden.
 I could see the markings on the stem were that of the voodoo lily, but the top was very light and wispy looking.
 I thought that because of a heavy rain the plant was withering, hence the pale color.
 A few days later I noticed this strange and wonderful bloom…yay!
 My voodoo lilies were finally blooming.
 I think it takes a few years before they bloom.
 That does make perfect sense because voodoo lilies are of the same genus of the Titan flower (titan arum), also called the corpse flower.
 The Titan is the largest unbranched flower in the world and only blooms after seven years.
 It is nicknamed the “corpse flower” because the bloom is stinky and smells like rotting meat.

 Voodoo lilies grow in Zones 7b to 10; they will take part sun to shade, and get over three feet in height.
 I always forget about them until they start popping up in my garden.
 In zone 9B, where I am, the snake-like mottled stalks begin emerging in late May.
 Later the leaves form brown warts that can be removed and planted to make additional plants .The large thick mottled stalks are an amazing sight with a hand-like explosion of lush deep green leaves extending from the top.